-Fancy purple diamonds account for only 0.2% of all colored diamonds in production, making them among the rarest diamonds in the world.
-The typical purple diamond weighs less than 5 carats.
-Regardless of the size, even the smaller gems have potential to be worth much more than other colored diamonds.
+Fancy purple diamonds account for only 0.2% of all colored diamonds in production, making them among the most rare in the world.
+The typical gem weighs less than 5 carats.
+Regardless of the size, even the smaller gems have potential to be worth much more than other colored stones.

 Image Source Forbes.com

-Purple diamonds are held to very high standards as their color represents wealth, royalty, and power; it is no coincidence that these diamonds are so exclusive.
-Fancy colored diamonds obtain their distinct color as a result of various trace elements such as nitrogen, boron, or hydrogen.
+Purple diamonds (sometimes referred as pink purple diamonds), are held to very high standards as their hue represents wealth, royalty, and power; it is no coincidence that these diamonds are so exclusive.
+These stones obtain their distinct color as a result of various trace elements such as nitrogen, boron, or hydrogen.
 These elements make each and every one of the diamonds unique.
-Although not scientifically proven, it is highly assumed that these purple beauties obtain their color as a result of extra hydrogen being introduced during the natural formation process.
+Although not scientifically proven, it is highly assumed that these pure purple diamonds obtain their color as a result of extra hydrogen being introduced during the natural formation process.

-Purple diamonds are typically discovered in Australian and African mines, although found in very low volume.
-Because natural fancy purple diamonds are so hard to find, they have generated a great amount of interest among investors and collectors, driving a drastic increase in price.
-The journey of these precious gems is often one of a nomadic form, from the moment they are discovered until the moment the diamond reaches the hands of the fortunate owner.
+Colored diamonds are found throughout the world.
+More specifcally, purprle are typically discovered in Australian and African mines, although found in very low volume.
+Because these gems are so hard to find, they have generated a great amount of interest among investors and collectors, driving a drastic increase in price.
+The journey of these precious stones is often one of a nomadic form, from the moment they are discovered until the moment the diamond reaches the hands of the fortunate owner.
 No different is the story of the Purple Orchid.

 The Purple Orchid was scheduled to be auctioned off at Hong Kong’s Jewelry and Gem Affair on September 2014.
 The asking price for the diamond was set at $4 million, approximately $1.2 million per carat.
 As is common in high valued auction, both the final selling price and winning bidder were never disclosed.